knightjdr/gingras-lab/README.md

 ## Build

 This will clean Gatsby cache and the `public` folder.
-The path prefix is currently `gingras-lab-gatsby` for github hosting.
+The path prefix is currently `gingras-lab` for github hosting.

 ```
 npm run build